Illinois | Online

-Starting in Fall 2021, you can now earn your Master of Divinity degree 100% online!
+Starting in Fall 2021, you can now earn your Master of Divinity degree 100% online with synchronous and asynchronous classes!
 Obtain the same high-caliber education from our world-renowned faculty with classes that you can take from anywhere around the globe!
 LEARN MORE!

 Our MDiv is designed to give comprehensive biblical, theological, cultural, and practical training to those desiring preparation for some form of Christian ministerial or academic leadership, all within the context of Trinity’s broadly evangelical ethos.

-Our MDiv curriculum, brings a sharper focus to the degree with less credit hours required.
+Our MDiv curriculum brings a sharper focus to the degree with fewer credit hours required.
 The Trinity MDiv has always provided training in Scripture interpretation, theology, pastoral practices, leadership, preaching, and spiritual formation.
 Our curriculum develops skills in cultural exegesis and provides a deeper Christian worldview that equips you to engage with diverse cultures for the gospel’s sake.

 MDiv alumni have gone on to a wide variety of vocational pursuits, including pastors, denominational leaders, scholars, authors, community development leaders, and missionary workers in many different contexts locally, nationally, and globally.
 The MDiv is the prerequisite degree for Doctor of Ministry (DMin) programs and is the recommended graduate degree for those intending to pursue advanced theological study (usually at the ThM or PhD levels).

 The Master of Divinity curriculum (87 hours total) is centered on four primary areas with one degree track of your choosing:

 |NT 5253||Exegesis for Preaching||2 hours|

 |OT 6251||Interpreting the Pentateuch and Former Prophets||3 hours|